 - Montes de Málaga

-- Day Trip to Ronda
+- A Day Trip to Ronda

 Day 9 + 10 Granada

-Granada is definitely one of Andalusia’s most beautiful cities and the Alhambra is world-famous.
-The city is considered one of the best to discover the Moorish influences of Andalusia, which are still clearly visible today.
-The best example is, of course, the Alhambra, a Moorish fortress, which is very well preserved and can still be visited today.
+Granada is one of Andalusia’s most beautiful cities, and Alhambra is world-famous.
+The city is considered one of the best places to discover Andalusia’s Moorish influences, which are still clearly recognizable today.

 But also in the Arab quarter of Albacín, the Moorish influences in this city are more than apparent.